Quick Start¶

 - Installation Guide -- platform-specific setup and troubleshooting

-- Configuration -- customize ports, codespace, and behavior
+- Configuration -- customize ports, codespace, profiles, and behavior

 - Command Reference -- full list of commands